 Woman in vehicle positively identified as missing GJ woman

 GRAND JUNCTION, Colo.
-(KKCO) - The Mesa County Sheriff’s office has confirmed 70-year-old Melissa Gonzales was the person found dead in her car near Moab, Utah last weekend by Grand County officials.
+(KJCT) - The Mesa County Sheriff’s office has confirmed 70-year-old Melissa Gonzales was the person found dead in her car near Moab, Utah last weekend by Grand County officials.

 The Utah Medical Examiners office identified the remains of Gonzales.
-The cause and manner of death will be determined by the Utah Medical Examiners.
+The cause and manner of death will be determined by the state medical examiners.

 Officials said the vehicle remains looked consistent with a car crash.